mohamed22ahmed/php-design-pattens/README.md

 # php-design-pattens

-## This reopsitory for practicing design patterns in PHP with testing# php-design-pattens
+## This reopsitory for practicing design patterns in PHP with testing